tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

 The BeautifulSoup Interlude
 ---------------------------

 `Beautiful Soup <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_ is a Python package for reading and working with HTML as if you were traversing the DOM.
-Luckily for us, Pyramid installed BeautifulSoup for us when it was itself installed. ``pip freeze`` for evidence of this (and other packages you may not know you had access to).
+Luckily for us, WebTest installed BeautifulSoup for us when it was itself installed.
+``pip freeze`` for evidence of this (and other packages you may not know you had access to).
 Let's fire up ``pshell`` and use it a little.

 .. code-block:: ipython

     In [1]: from bs4 import BeautifulSoup

 ``bs4`` is the package name, and BeautifulSoup is an object that we use to wrap HTML so that we can parse it apart.
 Let's give it some of the HTML that we wrote for our mockups before we knew about the joys of templates.

 .. code-block:: ipython